Ike Moriz: London (1999–2005)

 Ike Moriz lived in London from late 1999 to early 2005.
 Initially, he performed as a street musician, then as the lead vocalist and keyboard player of the indie rock band Stunt Double and eventually as a solo singer with a backup band.
 In 2002 Moriz played his first leading role in the American musical Saving Anne at the Greenwich Theatre.
 He founded his record company, Mosquito Records London Pty Ltd., and recorded his first hit single Fall Into The Sun at Tin Pan Alley Studios in 2002 with producer Steve Kent.
 This was followed by his first two solo albums, which he recorded and produced at Motion Studios from 2002 to 2005.
 They were mixed and mastered by Alan van Kleef.
 Moriz's songs reached number one on various radio stations in the UK, the Netherlands, South Africa and Germany and were played on the radio in seventeen countries around the world.
-British singer David Bowie voted Ike Moriz's songs Top Song of the Week' several times on his website.David Bowie.Com: Featured Original Music of the Week – Mirrors And Shade (Single) You Could (Single)Still (Single) In 2004 Moriz performed at the Ukkasie Arts Festival in London with several other South African artists such as Heinz Winckler, Nianell and Steve Hofmeyr.
+British singer David Bowie voted Ike Moriz's songs 'Top Song of the Week' several times on his website.
+In 2004 Moriz performed at the Ukkasie Arts Festival in London with several other South African artists such as Heinz Winckler, Nianell and Steve Hofmeyr.

 Moriz also played minor roles and cameos in international feature films such as Alfie (2004), Shanghai Knights (2003) and Love Actually (2003), as well as in South African and British TV series such as EastEnders, Strike Back: Project Dawn (2011), Backstage (2006) and The Bill.